The Degree of the Tangent and Secant Variety to a Projective Surface: The secant variety and the Hilbert scheme

 \subsection{\texorpdfstring{$k$}{k}-very ampleness}

-We address now to the concept of $k$-very ampleness (cf.\ \cite[$\S$2]{beltrametti-sommese} and \cite{cat-goe}).
+We now recall the concept of $k$-very ampleness (cf. \cite[$\S$2]{beltrametti-sommese} and \cite{cat-goe}).
 Let $S$ be a surface, and $h$ be a divisor on it.
 Fix a $0$-dimensional subscheme $Z$ of $S$ of length $k + 1$, defined by the ideal sheaf $\cI_Z$, and consider the exact sequence

 This sequence induces the long cohomology sequence